signaturescience/metscale/workflows/config/README.md

 # Workflow Configuration

-The `workflows/config/` directory contains files used to set key-value pairs in the configuration dictionary used by Snakemake.
+The `workflows/config/` directory contains files used to set key-value pairs in the configuration dictionary used by Snakemake in the Dahak workflows.

 ## Data Files, Workflow Config, and Parameters